semihtiryaki/semihtiryaki/README.md

 - 👋 Hi, I’m @semihtiryaki
-- 👀 I’m interested in Php
+- 👀 I’m interested in and learning Unity
-- 🌱 I’m currently learning Php
-- 💞️ I’m looking to collaborate on Php
 - 📫 How to reach me semihtiryakitk@gmail.com

 <!---